nacitar/nightreign-relic-build-generator/README.md

 `Improved Critical Hits +1` or `Improved Critical Hits +0` for the non-plussed version).
 If you choose to not specify a +<level> suffix, the tool assigns your score and *multiplies* it by (1+level); so +0 gets your score while +1 is double your score and +2 is triple your score, etc...
+If you want to specify the SAME score for all levels, `Improved Critical Hits +*` would also work.

 # Efficiency
 Generating permutations of large collections of relics can be quite slow.
 For